This is an old revision of the document!

 In a slightly different scenario, you may have different triggers for problem and resolution.
-For example, a log trigger may report application problems, while a polling trigger may report the application to be up and running.
+For example, a log trigger may report application problems, while a polling trigger may report that the application to be up and running.

-Taking advantage of event tags you can tag the log trigger as Status: Down while tag the polling trigger as Status: Up.
+Taking advantage of event tags you can tag the log trigger as Status: Down while tag the polling trigger tag as Status: Up.
 Then, in a global correlation rule you can relate these triggers and assign operations to this correlation such as close old events or close new events.